Shock Value II: Music and collaborations

-The album also remains true to the producer's hip-hop and urban roots with collaborations with Drake on "Say Something" which is due to be released as the album's second single.
+The album also remains true to the producer's hip-hop and urban roots with collaborations with Drake on "Say Something" which was released as the album's second single.
 Esthero makes an additional appearance on the song "Can You Feel It" with Sebastian's vocals.
 Finally the album features the song "Ease Off the Liquor" which has no accredited featured artist although female vocals provide the backing in the chorus.
 It was speculated that the song would feature Melody Thornton however it was later confirmed that the background vocals and ad-libs are provided by both Thornton & SoShy.
 In the week commencing November 9, 2009 the song was sent to Urban radio in the US.

 Several other Timbaland recordings received media attention and were reported on the internet but not included in the final track listing.
 Shakira was asked to record vocals on the song "Give It Up to Me" but the recording is not included on Shock Value 2, instead it was included on her sixth studio album She Wolf and released as the second US single.
 Although both T-Pain and Missy Elliott were said to feature on the album for definite, their collaboration "Talk That" is not included.
 Additionally it was reported that Jay-Z's collaboration for the album would come in the form of song called "Rumours" with Keri Hilson but later it was revealed that the song was intended for Beyoncé who back in 2007 was recording with Timbaland for her third studio album I Am...
 Sasha Fierce.